• Recipe Index

 • Sprinkle the remaining two tablespoons of olive oil on top of the vegetables and the leaves' ends.

-• Tip: use a pastry brush to ensure that all leaves are covered with olive oil (feel free to use maybe one extra tablespoon of olive oil than suggested).
+• Tip: Use a pastry brush to ensure that all leaves are covered with olive oil (feel free to use one extra tablespoon of olive oil than suggested).
+Season to taste with salt and freshly ground black pepper.

-• Place in the oven for 10 minutes or until the leaves become wilted and slightly brown and crispy, but the vegetable is still tender-crisp.
+• Place in the oven for 10 minutes or until the leaves become wilted and slightly brown and the cheese is melted.
+The core remains tender-crisp.

 • Put bok choy on a platter or serving dish.
 Enjoy!